 Recently in a survey, I had to place myself on a scale between Anglo-Catholic and Evangelical in the way that I worship.
 In Robert’s world, that divide didn’t exist ...

-To read this and other articles in full, subscribe to TMA.
+To read this article in full and other articles like this, please subscribe to TMA here.